 GOOD AFTERNOON present THE LOVE CAVE @ THE NEW OXFORD

-Raise your flag!
-Good Afternoon is declaring independence!
-A new disco republic will rise within the confines of the New Oxford at this year’s SFTOC.
-Join us in our Love Cave along with founding fathers SLAG HEAP DISCO and KISS ME AGAIN for a day of (inter)national anthems and bangers without borders.
+Good Afternoon raised their flag and declared independence with a new disco republic new disco republic within the confines of the New Oxford.
+Joined by founding fathers SLAG HEAP DISCO and KISS ME AGAIN, they laid down a day of (inter)national anthems and bangers without borders.

 SHAMBODIE & PING PONG CLUB @ THE SALFORD ARMS

 A day of wild and off beat comedy with a night of Ping Pong dancing at the Salford Arms

 TOPP PRESENT @ THE OLD PINT POT (downstairs)

 FAT OUT & PARADOX PIZZA PARTY @ VERO

 Fat Out & Paradox’s presented their Pizza Party at Vero Moderno.
 Music from the Satanic Titanic plus spoken word, cabaret karaoke and disco dancing